 Living things are made up of cells and are capable of carrying out various cellular activities.
 The different features that best describe what a living thing is, are mentioned below:

 Growth is usually defined by the increase in mass and number of individual organisms.
-Humans visibly grow up to a certain age but the cells keep on dividing and thus new cells in the body keep on replacing the old ones.
+Humans visibly grow up to a certain age, but the cells keep on dividing and thus new cells in the body keep on replacing the old ones.

 Some of the nonliving things also seem to grow in size due to the accumulation of particles, for example – the growth of a mountain.
 Living things grow due to cell division.
-Thus, growth is not a defining character.
+Thus, growth is not a defining characteristic.

 Also Read: Growth and Development

 It is the process by which an organism produces an individual like its own.
 Reproduction is of two types- sexual and asexual reproduction.
-Most of the mammals like humans reproduce by sexual reproduction.
-But when we consider unicellular organisms like bacteria, growth and reproduction become ambiguous as both results from the division of the cell.
+Most mammals like humans reproduce by sexual reproduction.
+But when we consider unicellular organisms like bacteria, growth and reproduction become ambiguous as both result from the division of the cell.
 Thus, reproduction again cannot be considered as a typical character in defining living.

 It comprises all the chemical reactions going inside a living cell or body.
 Thus, it is a typical characteristic of living beings.
-Nonliving things do not show metabolism.
+Non-living things do not show metabolism.

 Also Read: Living Things